WELCOME to christopherkent.com!

 Christopher posts new creations here every month, including music, original articles, poems and music videos!
 (His music tracks are also available everywhere across the Web, although you can usually download them here for free.)
 If you’re visiting this site for the first time, you’ll find a collection of Fan Favorite releases further down this page!

 Although he frequently publishes original essays and poems on this site, Chris is best known for his series of concept albums; he releases new tracks here each month until an album is complete.
 (Chris also occasionally releases singles that will appear on future albums yet to be announced.)
-In recent months he’s begun releasing songs from two brand new album projects: WHO ARE YOU, ANYWAY? and JOURNEYS.
+In recent months he’s been releasing songs from two new album projects: WHO ARE YOU, ANYWAY? and JOURNEYS.
 You can check out the already released tracks that will be part of those albums, below.
-And as always, you can also listen to tracks from his previous seven albums by clicking on the album icons to the left!
+And as always, you can also listen to tracks from his seven previous albums by clicking on the album icons to the left!

 Please stop by every month to see and hear what’s new—and if you like what you find, please share it with your friends!